JoseJuan98/statistical-rethinking/Chapter1_Notes.md

 in these cases.
 Instead, we need some statistical epistemology, an appreciation of how statistical models relate to hypotheses and the natural mechanisms of interest.

+Most of the people think that statistical inference's goal is to test null hypothesis, so "statistical procedures may falsify hypothesis to be good statistical scientist".
+But this is false because:
+1. Hypothesis are not models.
+Many hypothesis correspond to one model and many models can correspond to a single hypothesis.

+2. Measurements matters.
+When data falsify a model, sometimes this model won't be a right model.

+Falsification to prove that it won't work is not good science, but it helps to open the eyes to know how statistics works.

 Deductive falsification never works, the scientific method cannot be reduced to a statistical procedure, and so our statistical methods should not pretend.
 Statistical evidence is part of the hot mess that is science, with all of its combat and egotism and mutual coercion.
 If you believe that science does often work, then learning that it